VieVaWaldi/dh_pipeline/README.md

 simple as (optionally) configuring the queries, entering the api keys as needed and running the extractor.
 All sources have ORM models in SQL-Alchemy, meaning they can be loaded into any database.

-Configure queries for the sources and paths [Here](config/README.md).
+Configure queries for the sources and paths in the [Config Documentation](config/README.md).

-Find more information about the specific sources [Here](src/sources/README.md).
+Find more information about the specific sources in the [Query Documentation](src/sources/README.md).

 ## Installation